• Wed. Mar 12th, 2025

 FOLLOWING THE CROWDS

-As I approached the festival grounds, the sound of music, laughter, and the enticing aromas of various cuisines wafting through the air become more and more apparent as I drew closer.
-The opening procession began at Mpania at 6pm and featured all of the street performers in their colourful and elaborate costumes.
-The diversity of the festival was evident, reflecting the rich tapestry of cultures that co-exist globally.
-It was obvious immediately that the parade celebrated this diversity, with each troupe representing a different culture.
-The crowd that lined the route followed the procession through the street, all the way up to the festival grounds around the Paphos Castle.
-As I turned the last corner, a myriad of yet more bright colours and happy faces greeted me.Â
+I took the intercity bus straight into Paphos and then followed the crowds on foot the rest of the way.
+As I approached the festival grounds, the sound of music and laughter grew louder.
+The enticing aromas of various cuisines, wafting through the air, also became more and more apparent as I drew closer.
+The diversity of the festival was evident immediately.
+Several elements of world cultures were on display and this was evident when the opening procession began.
+All of the internationally based street performers, in their colourful and elaborate costumes, paraded along with global music and dance troupes.
+I joined the crowd that lined the route and followed the procession through the street up to the festival grounds around the Paphos Castle.
+As I turned the last corner, a myriad of yet more bright colours and happy faces greeted me.

 STALLS, BOOTHS & WORKSHOPS